learn-co-curriculum/phase-3-ruby-remote-data-practice-scraping/README.md

-# Scraping HTML With Nokogiri
+# Scraping HTML with Nokogiri

 ## Objectives